Property market in England re-opens for business, but what will happen next to house prices?

-Moving house, getting a valuation or survey, going on viewings and even visiting estate agents is once again permissible in England as of May 13 as part of the government's loosening of coronavirus lockdown regulations.
+Moving house, getting a survey, going on viewings and even visiting estate agents is once again permissible in England as of May 13 as part of the government's loosening of coronavirus lockdown regulations.

 Re-opening the property market was not covered in Monday's original 50-page government document on what will and will not be permissible, but on Tuesday a further update made clear that the property market in England is re-opened.